 Car Accidents Caused by Mechanical Failure

 There are numerous reasons why car accidents in Boston occur.
 There are over 6 million accidents each year in the US with nearly half due to impaired driving.
 Around one-third of accidents are caused by driver negligence, such as speeding, falling asleep, distracted driving, recklessness, or inexperience.
 If you suffered an injury from any of these causes, contact a car accident lawyer regarding compensation from the responsible party.
+If you believe your case was mishandled due to legal malpractice we can help.

 Accidents as the result of mechanical failure, which can be from normal wear and tear or inadequate service or vehicle maintenance, comprise about 13% of all car accidents.